MOSAiC-flux/data-processing/README.md

 # MOSAiC Flux Data

-This code and the associated libraries create the ATMOS flux team data product for observations for the three remote flux stations and the central "met City" observatory at the MOSAiC drifting ice campaign from Oct 2019 to Oct 2020.
+This code and the associated libraries create the ATMOS flux team data product for observations for the three remote flux stations and the central "met city" on ice tower observatory at the MOSAiC drifting ice campaign from Oct 2019 to Oct 2020.
 The python code found here was primarily developed by [Chris Cox NOAA](mailto:christopher.j.cox@noaa.gov) (NOAA) and [Michael Gallagher (CIRES/NOAA)](mailto:michael.r.gallagher@noaa.gov).
 This code integrates significant data processing work by [Ola